ibm-cloud-docs/satellite/hadr.md

 - Use the API, CLI, or console tools to apply the provided [updates](/docs/openshift?topic=openshift-openshift_versions#os-satellite-without-coreos) for any Satellite clusters you own.
 Make sure to review the information and requirements for each version update to prevent issues or downtime.

-- Make sure your cluster components stay [updated](/docs/openshift?topic=openshift-update&interface=ui) run all of the latest available versions.
+- Make sure your cluster components stay [updated](/docs/openshift?topic=openshift-update&interface=ui) and run the latest available versions.

 - Make sure any agents or storage templates run the latest version.
 You can check the version history in the reference section of the documentation to stay up-to-date.